c4dr-me/jnt-lumio/README.md

 - **Permissions-Policy:**
   Disables access to sensitive APIs like microphone and camera.

-These headers are set globally for all routes, providing a strong
+These headers are set globally for all routes, providing a strong security baseline for the application.